snowch-notes/data-architecture/README.md

  - What are the availability requirements?
 E.g. HA with DC, HA across DC
     - for the solution?
     - for individual parts of the solution?

+## Locality

+ - Must the data remain inside a country's boundary?
+ - Are there requiremebts for internationalisation of user interface labels?

 ## Security